Skip to main content

 • -Solo freelancers you just need a receipt scanner app, not enterprise expense software

-• -Teams already locked into SAP Concur with a multi-year contract this won't help you switch
+• -Teams already locked into SAP Concur with a multi-year contract this will not help you switch

 Feature-by-Feature Comparison